youngguang/live/intl.en-US/User Guide (New console)/Domain names management/Manage a domain name/Create a domain name.md

 Before creating an ApsaraVideo Live activity, you must add a domain name in the ApsaraVideo Live console.

+**Note:** **Terms in the console have been updated, and we will update the documentation as soon as possible.
+We are sorry for any inconvenience caused**.

 ## Prerequisites { .section}

 -   If you want to use ApsaraVideo Live service in China, you must have a domain name that has completed ICP record filing.
--   If the record-filing is pending, you must first apply for [ICP record filing](https://www.alibabacloud.com/zh/icp?spm=a2796.7919406.1097650.dznavsolutions13.430b6ecf2op4hR).
+-   If the record-filing is pending, you must first apply for ICP record filing.

 ## Procedure { .section}

-1. Log on to the [ApsaraVideo Live console](https://live.console.aliyun.com/#/live/domains).
+1. Log on to the [ApsaraVideo Live console](https://partners-intl.aliyun.com/login-required#/live).
 2. Click **Domain Names** \> **Create Domain**.

     **Note:** You must create an **Ingest Domain Name** and a **Streaming Domain Name**.